awsdocs/amazon-eks-user-guide/doc_source/managing-add-ons.md

    The output will be a standard JSON schema\.

-   Here is an example of valid configuration values that works with the schema above\.
+   Here is an example of valid configuration values in JSON format that works with the schema above\.

    ```
    {